alexagr/cf7-google-sheets/readme.txt

 The plugin verifies spreadsheet header on each new form submission and adds new fields to it if needed.
 Note that it never deletes fields from the header - as this would also delete some submission data - though you can do it manually.
 You may also manually reorder columns as you wish.

+= Integration with "Contact Form 7 Database Addon - CFDB7" =

+If you use [Contact Form 7 Database Addon - CFDB7](https://wordpress.org/plugins/contact-form-cfdb7/) to save your submissions, you will also be able to resend already submitted forms to Google Sheets.
+This may be useful if something went wrong during initial form submission and/or someone deleted data in Google Sheets by mistake.
+In order to do so, in CFDB7 plugin, choose your form, open specific submission and click *Send to Google Sheets* button.

 = Acknowledgements =

 This plugin is inspired by [CF7 Google Sheets Connector](https://wordpress.org/plugins/cf7-google-sheets-connector/) plugin.